The origins of the PIGOTT family from which the PEMBERTON-PIGOTTs of Slevoy descend remain somewhat obscure.

 4. Henry PEMBERTON.

-Handy died in or before June 1786, when his creditors and debtors were requested to pay their debts or state their claims upon his estate with his Law Agent Benjamin THOMAS, of Aungier Street [Saunders Newsletter, Wednesday 21 June].
+Handy died in or before June 1786, when his creditors and debtors were requested to pay their debts or state their claims upon his estate to his Law Agent Benjamin THOMAS, of Aungier Street [Saunders Newsletter, Wednesday 21 June].